Camberwell and Peckham: Boundaries

 1997–2010: The London Borough of Southwark wards of Barset, Brunswick, Consort, Faraday, Friary, Liddle, St Giles, The Lane, and Waverley.

 2010–2024: The London Borough of Southwark wards of Brunswick Park, Camberwell Green, Faraday, Livesey, Nunhead, Peckham, Peckham Rye, South Camberwell, and The Lane.

 The constituency incorporated the areas of Camberwell, Peckham and Nunhead in the London Borough of Southwark, together with parts of its other districts of Walworth, East Dulwich, South Bermondsey and Rotherhithe.

 Political history

-The constituency was created in 1997.
-All results since 1997 have been strong Labour Party majorities of 36.8% of the vote or greater.
-As the predecessor seats were Labour (in this instance the length of party tenure can be dated to 1936) and council wards tend to have strong majorities for the party, the seat has the three main hallmarks of a safe seat.
+The constituency was created in time for the 1997 United Kingdom general election.
+All results after that showed strong Labour Party vote shares, with the party gaining between 59 and 77 per cent of the votes.
+As the predecessor seats were Labour (in this instance the length of party tenure can be dated to 1936), and most of the council wards had strong majorities for the party too, the seat had the three main hallmarks of a safe seat.

-Its only MP to date is Harriet Harman, a former Cabinet minister and former Deputy Leader of the Labour Party, twice its acting leader during leadership elections in 2010 and 2015, and former Shadow Culture Secretary.
-She had been the MP for the preceding constituency of Peckham since a by-election in 1982.
+Its only MP was Harriet Harman, a former Cabinet minister and former Deputy Leader of the Labour Party, twice acting leader of the party during leadership elections in 2010 and 2015, and a former Shadow Culture Secretary.
+She had also been the MP for the preceding constituency of Peckham since a by-election in 1982.